 Request a Dental Exam Today

 Receive comfortable treatment at Premier Dental Care today.
-Call our dentists in Lancaster, CA, at (661) 948-6700.
-You can also schedule a dental visit to our Lancaster dentist office online.
-Contact our dentists in Palmdale, CA, at (661) 273-6565 or schedule a visit to our Palmdale dentist office
+Call our Lancaster office at (661) 948-6700 or schedule a dental visit to our Lancaster dentist office online.
+You can call our Palmdale office at (661) 273-6565 or schedule a visit to our Palmdale dentist office online.

 Dr. Naguib and his team aim to provide patients with a warm and friendly environment.
 If you are concerned about pain and require dental care, talk to us about sedation.